awsdocs/aws-mobile-developer-guide/doc_source/how-to-cognito-integrate-an-existing-identity-pool.rst

 Connect to Your Backend
 =======================

-Take the following steps to connect your app to its backedn.
+Take the following steps to connect your app to its backend.

 .. contents::
    :local: